-It is possible to protect vulnerable people from ideology and intervene to prevent those at risk of radicalisation being radicalised.
+It is possible to intervene to prevent those children susceptible or at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alerted to changes in children's behaviour which could indicate that they may need help or protection.
-Staff should use their judgement in identifying children who may be at risk of radicalisation and act proportionately, which may include the Designated Safeguarding Lead (or deputy) making a referral to the Channel Programme.
+Staff should use their judgement in identifying children who may susceptible or at risk of radicalisation and act proportionately, which may include the Designated Safeguarding Lead (or deputy) making a referral to the Channel Programme.

-Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+Channel is a programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
+It provides a mechanism for schools to make referrals if they are concerned that an individual might be susceptible to radicalisation.
 An individual's engagement with the programme is entirely voluntary at all stages.
-Guidance on Channel is available at: Channel Guidance, and a Channel awareness e-learning programme is available for staff at: Channel General Awareness.
+Guidance on Channel is available at: Channel General Awareness.